LauraCo/Major-Project/Source/Project_Final_Release/README.md

 ### MATLAB users

 Users who have MATLAB installed on their PC can use the file ```Enantiomorph.mlappinstall``` found in the main directory to install the application directly into their workspace.
-This will automatically open the main GUI - ```Enantiomorph.fig```, as found in the source code.
+This will automatically open the main GUI - ```Enantiomorph.m```, as found in the source code.

 Another way in which MATLAB users can open the project would be to import the entire project into MATLAB, navigate to the ```GUI``` directory, and run ```Enantiomorph.fig``` from there.